Jean Starr Untermeyer

 Jean Starr Untermeyer (March 13, 1886 – July 27, 1970) was an American poet, translator, and educator.
 She was the author of six volumes of poetry and a memoir.
-She was married to the poet Louis Untermeyer.
+She was married to the poet Louis Untermeyer from 1906 to 1926.

 Biography

 Starr was born into a well-off Jewish family in Zanesville, Ohio, the daughter of Abram Starr and Johanna Starr (née Schonfeld), the oldest of three siblings.
 Her maternal grandparents were immigrants from Germany.
+Her paternal grandmother was born in Schriesheim, Baden Württemberg, while her paternal grandfather was born in Heppenheim an der Bergstrasse, Hesse.

-Starr was educated at Kohut College Preparatory School for Girls, in New York City, and then entered Columbia University.
+Starr was educated at Kohut College Preparatory School for Girls in New York City, and was trained to sing lieder and play the piano.
+She later entered Columbia University.
 While still in college, she met the poet Louis Untermeyer, whom she married, on January 23, 1907, without finishing her degree.
 In December of the same year the couple's son Richard was born.

+Marriage and divorce

 Through her marriage Jean Untermeyer came into contact with many poets and, especially inspired by hearing a reading of poems by Edna St. Vincent Millay, she began writing poetry privately.
 When her husband read her poems he was impressed by them and, on her behalf, submitted them to several magazines that accepted them for publication; with his support, her first book of poems, Growing Pains, was published by B. W. Huebsch in 1918.
 Huebsch also published her next book, Dreams Out of Darkness, in 1921.

 Early on Untermeyer aspired to be a singer, and in 1924 made her debut in Berlin and Vienna singing Lieder.
 The performances were not well received, and she did not further pursue a musical career.
 She had traveled to Europe with her husband, and they then returned to the United States.
 They spent the summer of 1925 at the MacDowell artists' colony.

 The Untermeyers divorced in 1926.
 In 1927 their son, Richard, who was 19 years old and in his sophomore year at Yale University, committed suicide in his room at school.

 Jean and Louis Untermeyer reconciled several years later and remarried after Louis had been married and divorced a second time.
 They adopted two sons; however, they eventually separated again, with Louis agreeing to take custody of their sons, and the marriage ended once and for all in divorce, around 1933.